keyboard-ergonomics/keymacs/README.md

 Columns for Keymacs and QWERTY layouts reflect two aspects:

 * the both letters placed in Home Row (HR) of the layout
-* the both of letters didn't require finger movement (FM)
+* the both letters didn't require finger movement (FM)

 If the condition for the layout succeeded then it marked with X. So compare number of X marks for both layouts (more is better).